darcat/promis/README.md

 ### Custom nginx sites
 Put your `*.conf` files in `nginx/`.
 They will not be picked up by Git because of `.gitignore`.

+### Where to put SSL certificates
+Everything that goes in `ssl/` folder is mapped to `/etc/ssl.d/` on the nginx container.

+### Specify which versions to deploy
+Before #17 is fixed, navigate to `repos/promis-*end` which are submodules and pick the respective revision manually.
+Try not to commit afterwards, by the way.